 National Recognition for Stroke Treatment

-Our Stroke Response Team is immediately deployed to evaluate and treat stroke emergencies.
-Our team-based approach enables us to provide streamlined treatment and services that can help improve patient outcomes.
+The Stroke Response Team is immediately deployed to evaluate and treat stroke emergencies.
+The team-based approach enables us to provide streamlined treatment and services that can help improve patient outcomes.
 Your team may include emergency physicians and nurses, neurologists, neurosurgeons, radiologists, registered nurses, physical therapists, speech therapists and case managers.

 Within hours of your initial diagnosis, you’ll be given a designated stroke care plan to help ensure that you receive the medical attention you need for the best possible outcome.
 When you are ready for discharge, our case managers will help arrange for any rehabilitation services you may need to help you continue your journey to recovery.